-For companies looking to gain an edge any way possible, improving employees communication is an underrated place to start.
+For companies looking to gain an edge any way possible, improving employee communication is an underrated place to start.
 In fact, creating effective communication practices can make companies 4.5 times more likely1

 to have engaged employees and 20 percent more like to reduce employee turnover.

-Here are three ways you can improve internal communication in your company right now:
+Here are three ways you can improve employee communication in your company right now:

 Too many employees feel that they aren’t heard by management.
 Even worse, when management gets wise and pays lip service to listening to their employee’s suggestions for change, but then don’t act on them.
 In a survey of CFOs2

 , 41 percent said a lack of communication between staff and management is the most common mistake companies make.